MCDTeam/Immersion/README.md

 Immersion
 =======

-The repository for the mod for Minecraft 1.7.10 immersion.
+The repository for the modification for Minecraft 1.7.10 Immersion.
+This mod is built with Forge.
+Current version of forge being used can be found in the build.gradle.

-If you want development builds, please label the version in build.gradle as 1.7.10-DEVELOPMENT
+If you want development builds, please label the version in build.gradle as 1.7.10-DEV and do gradlew build.
+These builds will not be stable.
+Do not ask for support for these builds.

-Versioning is provided by the following system:
-Release.Beta.Alpha.Bugfix
-Therefore a release 0.1.8.2 is Relase 0 (pre-release) Beta Build 1 Alpha Build 8 Bugfix 2
-And would be called Pre-Release Beta 1 Alpha 8 Bugfix 2

 Please submit BUGS to the issue tracker, not support requests.
-Please make sure our mod is causing your problems, not any other mod.
+If you wish to contribute, submit a pull request Please make sure our mod is causing your problems, not any other mod.